mattkatz/angular-dreamfactory/README.md

 ## Including the angular-dreamfactory module

-Now that you've installed the module we'll need to include it in th app.
-If you have used bower the script should already have been included at the bottom of you index.html file.
-If you have not used bower or the script was not included for some reason simply add the following line to where ever you are including your scripts for angular.
+Now that you've installed the module we'll need to include it in the app.
+If you have used bower the script should already have been included at the bottom of your index.html file.
+If you have not used bower or the script was not included for some reason simply add the following line to wherever you are including your scripts for angular.

 ```
 <script src="_PATH_TO_ANGULAR_DREAMFACTORY_/angular-dreamfactory.js"></script>